jdbateman/Lendivine/README.md

 #### 2. Login

 After signing up return to the Login screen and select Login to authenticate with the Kiva service via the OAuth protocol.
 As part of the OAuth process the Kiva.org service may prompt the user to provide their username and password.
 Kiva will use these credentials to authenticate the user with the Kiva service.
-Once the credentials are authenticated the service will redirect the user to the Lendivine application.
+Once the credentials are authenticated the service will prompt the user if they want to "Open in Lendivine".
+If the user responds Yes Kiva redirects the user to the Lendivine application.

-### 3. Loans
+#### 3. Loans

 Upon completing login the application will display the screen associated with the first tab.
 This is the loans screen.
 The app will query the Kiva REST API for the 20 most recent loans and display them in a table view.
 The user can access the following features in this screen: